GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 - gCloud **CloudShell Terminal** **OR**
 - Local IDE (like VSCode) with [Docker](https://docs.docker.com/engine/install/) and [Docker Compose](https://docs.docker.com/compose/install/)

-> **Warning**:
-    - With **CloudShell Terminal** you cannot get the front-end to talk to the rest of the components, so viewing the full working app locally is difficult, but this doesn't affect the challenges.
+> **Warning** With **CloudShell Terminal** you cannot get the front-end to talk to the rest of the components, so viewing the full working app locally is difficult, but this doesn't affect the challenges.

 ## Contributors